 Finally, we decided to put the poor girl out of her misery by flipping a coin.
 She went on the hike.

-In Arlington as my sister and I drove to Harris Teeter to pick up some groceries, she asked me what Colin and the kids were doing.
+In Arlington as my sister and I drove to Harris Teeter to pick up some groceries, she asked me what my husband and kids were doing.